craigh411/suggestion-box/README.md

 delay         | The number of milliseconds to wait until to consider the user to have stopped typing.
-An ajax call to                  the given suggestion url will be made after this time. | 400 topOffset     | The number of pixels you would like to move the suggestion boxes' top position | 0 leftOffset    | The number of pixels you would like to move the suggestion boxes' left position | 0 paramName     | The paramater name you would like to use in your query string for requests | search ajaxError     | A function to define what should happen on ajax error, by default this performs a console.log() which will be overridden if supplied | function(data){...}
+An ajax call to                  the given suggestion url will be made after this time. | 400 topOffset     | The number of pixels you would like to move the suggestion boxes' top position | 0 leftOffset    | The number of pixels you would like to move the suggestion boxes' left position | 0 widthAdjustment  | The number of pixels you would like to adjust the suggestion box width by. | 0 paramName     | The parameter name you would like to use in your query string for requests | search ajaxError     | A function to define what should happen on ajax error, by default this performs a console.log() which will be overridden if supplied | function(data){...}
 ajaxSuccess   | A function to define custom work to perform on ajax success.
 This will not override the default functionality | function(data){}
 showNoSuggestionsMessage | Shows the noSuggestionsMessage when no suggestions can be found | false